Last.fm: Player

 The player displays the name of the currently playing station and track, the song's artist, title, and track length, as well as album details, the artist's photo and biographical information, album cover art when available, lists of similar artists, the most popular tags, and top fans.
 Several buttons allow users to love, skip, or ban a song.
-The love button adds the song to the user's loved tracks list, while the ban button ensures that the song will not be played again.
+The love button adds the song to the user's loved tracks list, while the ban button prevents the song from being played again.
 Both features affect the user's profile, whereas the skip button does not.
 Other buttons enable users to tag or recommend the currently playing track.
 Additional features offered by the application include minor editing of the user's profile, such as removing recently played artists and songs from the loved, banned, or previously played track lists; lists of friends and neighbors; lists of tags; and a list of previously played radio stations.
 Users can also open their full Last.fm profile page directly from the player.

 The client also allows users to install player plugins that integrate with various standalone media players, enabling the submission of tracks played in those programs.

-In the latest version of the Last.fm Player application, users can choose to utilize an external player.
+In the latest version of the Last.fm Player application, users can choose to utilise an external player.
 When this option is selected, the Last.fm Player provides a local URL through which the Last.fm music stream is proxied.
 Users can then open this URL in their preferred media player.

 A new version of the desktop client, which had been in beta since early 2012, was released on 15 January 2013.
-This version disabled the radio function for free users; a paid subscription is required to access that feature.
+This version disabled the radio feature for free users; a paid subscription is required to access it.

 Last.fm has also developed client software for mobile phones running the iPhone OS, BlackBerry OS, and the Android OS.
-These apps have only been released in the United States, United Kingdom, and Germany, with the company claiming for four years that it is negotiating licenses to make streaming available in other countries.
+These apps have been released only in the United States, the United Kingdom, and Germany, and the company has claimed for four years that it is negotiating licenses to make streaming available in other countries.

 Last.fm experienced an outage lasting more than 22 hours on 10 June 2014, marking one of the longest interruptions the company has faced.
 However, the company remained in contact with visitors through a status page.